Stereotypes-in-LLMs/recruitment-dataset/README.md

 ## Project Overview
 This project aims to preprocess raw data from [Djinni](https://djinni.co) service and develop a recommender system for matching candidates with potential jobs based on anonymized profiles of candidates and job descriptions.
 The preprocessing involves cleaning and organizing the data, while the recommender system utilizes natural language processing techniques to match candidates with suitable job descriptions.

+## Dataset Information
+ The Djinni Recruitment Dataset contains 150,000 job descriptions and 230,000 anonymized candidate CVs, posted between 2020-2023 on the [Djinni](https://djinni.co/) IT job platform.
+The dataset includes samples in English and Ukrainian.

 ## Exploratory Data Analysis
 The exploratory data analysis (EDA) is provided in the notebook/EDA folder.
 These analyses offer insights into the characteristics of job descriptions and candidate profiles, aiding in understanding the data distribution and potential patterns.